iglance/iGlance/README.md

 There are two ways you can contribute to this project:

 1. You can star this repository and tell all your friends about our cool app ;)
 2. You can work on one of the open issues.
-Please read our [contribution guide](https://github.com/iglance/iGlance/blob/master/CONTRIBUTING.md) before you start.
+Please read our [Contribution Guide](https://github.com/iglance/iGlance/blob/master/.github/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/iglance/iGlance/blob/master/.github/CODE_OF_CONDUCT.md) before you start.

 ## Credits
 - <a href="https://github.com/beltex">beltex</a> - for providing the SMCKit and SystemKit Library